The call for nominations are currently closed

 Funding of up to a total of $250,000 is available for non-project aligned, multi-partner workshops.
 Up to $100,000 per workshop is available for workshops held between 1 April 2019 and 31 December 2020.

 The programme is designed to be flexible, with no set minimum or maximum funding requirements for project applications.
 This approach has been adopted to help foster innovative ideas and collaborations.
-However, please see details of the successful applications from the previous round that provides information on the size of grants awarded.

 The programme aims to support the Australian Government’s commitment to: